Kathmandu-Chitwan-Pokhara Tour 10 Days.

 Keshav Narayan Chowk: Keshav Narayan Chowk is towards the northern part.
 Dominating Degutale temple is next to it.
 It is the site of the earliest Malla palace in Patan.
 The Chowk sits on the older foundations of a Buddhist monastery.

 Mahaboudha: Buddhist temple Mahaboudha, which is made of clay bricks, lies to the east of the Durbar Square.
-Hundereds of Buddha images are engraved in the bricks.
-The temple is known for its fine terra cota work.
+Hundreds of Buddha images are engraved in the bricks.
+The temple is known for its fine terracotta work.

 Kumbheshwor: The five-storied pagoda-style Lord Siva temple was constructed by King Jayasthiti Malla.
 Inside the temple is a natural spring whose source, is said to be the famous glacial lake of Gosainkunda.
 The golden work was added later in 1422 A.D.
 One the festival of Janai Purnima, ritual bathing takes place and a fair is also held.

-Rudra Varna Mahavihar: This Buddhist monastery holds amazing collection of images and idols in metal, stone and wood.
-Legend holds that the Kings in the ancient times were crowned in this monastery.
+Rudra Varna Mahavihar: This Buddhist monastery holds an amazing collection of images and idols of metal, stone, and wood.
+Legend holds that the Kings of the ancient times were crowned in this monastery.
 Many of the treasures offered by the people can be seen here even today.